-Professors: Patrick Carriere, Emmanuel U. Nzewi, Chukwu Onu
+Professors: Muluneh Azene, Patrick Carriere, Chukwu Onu

-Associate Professors: Riyadh Al-Raoush , Khalid Alshibli
+Associate Professors: Khalid Alshibli

-Assistant Professors: Huey Lawson, Eun Ju Lee, Hak-Chul Shin
+Assistant Professors: Riyadh Al-Raonsh, Huey Lawson, Hak-Chul Shin

 Civil engineering encompasses a wide variety of technological areas that include environmental, geotechnical, structural, transportation, and water resources engineering.
-Civil engineers work with problems such as solid waste disposal, environmental pollution, water supply and distribution, storm water management, highway design, buildings and bridges, and transportation systems that directly impact the health and economic vitality of people and communities.
+Civil engineers work with problems such as solid waste disposal, environmental pollution, water supply and distribution, highway design, buildings, and transportation systems that directly impact the health and economic vitality of people and communities.

-The civil engineering program is designed to give students a meaningful educational experience in the humanities, social studies, English, economics, and basic sciences.
-The educational program includes focused training in applying fundamental principles in the analysis, design, and maintenance of engineering works, and is designed to inspire continuous learning throughout the professional lives of its civil engineering graduates.
-The civil engineering curriculum consists of 128 hours.
-MEEN 225, and MEEN 227 are CORE courses in the civil engineering curriculum.
+The civil engineering program is designed to give students a meaningful educational experience in the humanities, social studies, English, economics, and basic sciences, and suitable training in applying fundamental principles in the analysis, design, and maintenance of engineering works; and inspire continuous learning throughout their professional life.

+The program, which is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET), consists of 135 hours.
+MEEN 225, and MEEN 227 are CORE courses for civil engineering students.